 Disc protrusion is a common form of spinal disc deterioration that can cause neck and back pain.
 Changes occurring with the regular aging process are responsible for disc deteriorations, although an injury might speed the degenerative process.
 However, a protruding disc may go undetected unless it encroaches upon a nearby nerve.

 When functioning correctly, the spinal vertebrae are cushioned by pliable, oval-shaped “discs” that essentially act as shock absorbers for the neck and back.
 Over time, however, discs deteriorate and might bulge beyond their normal anatomical positions in the spinal column.

 Discs usually degenerate in stages:

 - With age, all body parts change, including the components of the spine.
 Discs dehydrate and lose elasticity.
-This weakens the disc and makes it more vulnerable to change.
+This weakens the disc and makes it more vulnerable to other changes.

-- The first stage following natural weakening may be classified as a disc protrusion, when the disc’s core that is contained within the disc’s outer fibro-elastic wall has begun pushing into the spinal column.
+- The first stage following natural weakening may be classified as a disc protrusion, when the disc’s core (contained within the disc’s outer fibro-elastic wall) has begun pushing into the spinal column.
 Disc protrusions may involve 180 degrees or less of the disc’s circumference.

-- The next stage of disc deterioration is often a bulging disc, when the disc’s inner material, called nucleus pulposus, moves further around the disc circumference beyond its normal parameters as it pushes into the disc’s fibro-elastic outer wall, called the annulus fibrosus, creating a bulge.
+- The next stage of disc deterioration is often a bulging disc, when the disc’s inner material, called nucleus pulposus, moves farther around the disc circumference beyond its normal parameters as it pushes into the disc’s fibro-elastic outer wall, called the annulus fibrosus, creating a bulge.
 A bulging disc is said to involve more than half (more than 180 degrees) of the disc’s circumference.

 - The final stage may be a herniated disc, which means the disc’s outer wall finally tears, allowing the inner nucleus pulposus material to escape containment by the outer wall.

-- It is important to remember that different health care providers may use terms like “bulging disc,” “disc protrusion,” and “herniated disc” interchangeably, so you may want to ask for clarification if these terms are discussed during your diagnosis.
+It is important to remember that different health care providers may use terms like “bulging disc,” “disc protrusion” and “herniated disc” interchangeably, so you may want to ask for clarification if these terms are discussed during your diagnosis.
 Also, keep in mind that a disc with a bulge in the outer wall will not always lead to a herniation, or tear, in the disc wall.
 Disc bulges and tears are often unrelated.